notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

   };
 }
 ```
+Some tips:

+  * the mixin is only relevant to the selector it's being applied to (% CSS inheritance rules).
+As an element author
+  it's your responsability to name this mixin in a way that conveys this.
+In the example above, `--shiny-button-icon`
+  implies you're styling the icon of the button.
+If instead you're applying that style to the text, for example,
+  you're being a bad element author, and your users will be confused
+  * mixins aren't a panacea.
+If you look at the [paper-checkbox](https://github.com/PolymerElements/paper-checkbox/blob/master/paper-checkbox.html#L34)
+  example I mentioned before, you'll notice no mixins at all!
+This is because the element is fairly contained, and
+  there's only so many things you can possibly care about styling.
+That's when I tend to prefer individual custom properties vs a mixin.

 That's it, that's all!
 We can style ALL the things now, AND get style encapsulation,
 and not sacrifice any goats to dragons.
 Aren't web components amazing?
 (Yes they are).